-- 1. Russia Methane Supply Disruption

-- 2. North Africa Hydrogen Supply Disruption

-- 3. Norway Hydrogen Supply Disruption

-- 4. Ukraine Hydrogen Supply Disruption

-- 5. Liquified Hydrogen Supply Disruption
+- 1. Russia Methane Supply Disruption (via pipelines) - 2.
+North Africa Hydrogen Supply Disruption (via pipelines) - 3.
+Norway Hydrogen Supply Disruption (via pipelines) - 4.
+Ukraine Hydrogen Supply Disruption (via pipelines) - 5.
+Liquified Hydrogen Supply Disruption (via LH2 terminals)

 For disruption simulations, demand curtailment follows the logic of unified allocation.
-In unified allocation, all member States cooperate by avoiding a demand curtailment to the extent possible by transporting other supply and furthermore by sharing the curtailment equally in such a way that they try to reach the same curtailment rate.
+In unified allocation, all member States cooperate by avoiding a demand curtailment to the extent possible by transporting other supply and furthermore by sharing the curtailment equally in such a way that they try to reach the same demand curtailment rate in the hydrogen and in the methane system.